-Since its founding by the U.S. Congress in 1965, the National Endowment for the Arts (NEA) has offered assistance to a wide range of non-profit organizations that carry out arts programming.
-The NEA funds exemplary projects in all the artistic disciplines.
+Since its founding by the U.S. Congress in 1965, the National Endowment for the Arts (NEA) has offered assistance to a wide range of non-profit organizations and individuals that carry out arts programming.
+The NEA supports exemplary projects in all the artistic disciplines.
 Grants are awarded to arts, educational, and community organizations for specific projects rather than for general operating or seasonal support.
-Most NEA grants must be matched by non-federal sources at least one-to-one.
-During FY 2000, NEA operated on a budget of approximately \$98 million and employed a staff of about 155.
+Most NEA grants must be matched by non-federal sources.
+During FY 2002, NEA operated on a budget of \$115.2 million and employed a staff of about 150.
+NEA's budget for FY 2003 is expected to be no less than \$116.5 million.